Particular/docs.particular.net/nservicebus/messaging/transactions.md

 In this mode, if supported by the transport, the receive transaction is wrapped in `TransactionScope`.
 All the operations inside this scope, both sending messages and manipulating data, are guaranteed to be executed (eventually) as a whole or rolled back as a whole.
 There is no atomicity guarantee as changes to the database might be visible *before* the messages on the queue or vice-versa.
 Specific configurations might provide stronger guarantees, but not weaker.

 That **does not** mean that a distributed transaction is started right away.
 The transaction is only escalated to the distributed one (following two-phase commit protocol) when it is required.
-An example when it is not required to do so is using SQL Server transport with NHibernate persistence, both in the same database.
+For example is not required when using SQL Server transport with NHibernate persistence and both in the same database.
 Since in this case ADO.NET driver guarantees that everything happens inside a single database transaction, ACID guarantees are held for the whole processing.

 Ambient transaction mode is enabled by default.
 It can be enabled explicitly via